aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/_index.md

 - Final Project and documentation of the project | 50% of the grade
 - Completed assignments and their documentation | 25% of the grade
-- Avtive attendance | 25% of the grade
+- Active attendance | 25% of the grade

 ### How are these things evaluated